Business Opportunities

 5. Assisting Countries in the Development of their International Trade

-The UN, ILO, and WTO help assist countries in developing their international trade.
+The UN, ILO, and WTO help countries develop their international trade.

 6. Coordinating International Organizations and Agencies